saint1729/pas-appmaker/README.md

 ## Tutorial: Basic Concepts

-App Maker has a very simple and extensible syntax for making application definitions.
+App Maker allows you the ability to present options to users in a variety of ways.
-App Maker allows application authors the ability to describe resource options to users in a variety of different ways.
+You can also pre-define options by setting them in the submit envirionment.

 ### byForm